"I will never kick a rock"

 None of this surprised us in the least but that’s where we encountered that mystery.
 Take another look at our photo and see what you think.
 See the cluster of closely spaced and very strange cavities just above the hand.
 Their shapes vary considerably, but they all show a sort of boxy nature and they seem to form an interlocking network.
 We would like to use the term honeycomb here, but honeycombs show a consistent hexagonal shape; we don’t see that with these.
 The rock remaining in between these cavities is narrow.
 The cavities do not penetrate too far into the rock, just a few inches.
 And there is no reason to think that there is another horizon of these cavities under the ones that are visible.
 Thus, they appear to be surficial features.
 Many of these cavities are spaced so close together that they comprise a bigger compound cavity.
 Whatever it was that formed them was focused.

 All in all, this is one of the most puzzling phenomena that we have seen in the Catskills.
 There is no trouble putting a name on what is here; these structures are called “tafoni.”
-Each individual cavity is a tafone.
+Each individual cavity is a tafone; lots of them are tafoni.
 And the terminology keeps getting better; when tafoni occur on cliff faces, as here, then it is called lateral or sidewall tafoni.
-Names are great but putting a name on something is not the same as understanding it.
+But, putting a name on something is not the same as understanding it.

 What are these features?
 They seem to be chemical weathering phenomena.
 Somehow, they appeared on the rock surface and grew slowly into their observed shapes, but exactly how?
 And, also, how is it that they grow in size until they abut each other but do not grow into each other?
 How do they grow in size without intersecting?
 Those are very puzzling questions and just naming these things does not provide answers.